Best Herbs for Burgers: Top 7 Guide with Usage Tips & Pairings

 Can I use dried herbs instead of fresh?

 Absolutely!
 Dried herbs are often more concentrated in flavor and work well when mixed directly into the meat or rubs.
-Just remember to use about ⅓ the amount of fresh herbs called for.
+Just remember to use about ⅓ the amount of dried herbs compared to fresh, as drying concentrates their flavor.
+Dried oregano, thyme, and rosemary work particularly well in burger blends, while fresh cilantro, dill, and chives are best added at the end for maximum freshness.

 Which herbs are best for vegetarian burgers?